Supersonic-Sites/Condesa/content/about.md

     cta: Call To Action
     desc: >+
-      David has been designing, developing, manufacturing and repairing jewelry for nearly 30 years, working with and learning from many of the world’s best designers, artists & artisans.
-He started in the jewelry trade in Mexico during the early 1990's making large silver electroformed jewelry.
+      David has been designing, developing, manufacturing and repairing jewelry for nearly 30 years,

+      working with and learning from some of the world’s best jewelers and metalsmiths.

+      He started in the jewelry trade in Mexico in 1993 making large silver electroformed jewelry.
+As

-      As jewelry trends began to change and designs got smaller, he learned the art of casting, working with a wide variety of precious metals.
-Searching for jewelry design perfection and manufacturing precision, he was at the forefront of digital integration back in the early 2000’s – a pioneer in the use of robotics, lasers, CAD and 3D printing in jewelry.<br><br>
+      jewelry and designs got smaller, he learned the art of casting and fabricating in a wide variety of

+      precious metals.
+Always searching for jewelry perfection, he was at the forefront of digital

+      integration back in the early 2000’s – a pioneer in the use of robotics, lasers, CAD and 3D

-      In addition to metal work, David has a fascination with gemstones and the study of gemology.
-He holds a G.G degree from the prestigious GIA.
-Upon moving to Vancouver in 2017, he opened the doors of the Condesa Jewelry Expertise.<br><br>
+      printing.
+In addition to metal work, he loves gemstones and holds a G.G degree from the

+      prestigious <br>GIA</b>.<br><br>

-      David has lived for long periods of his life in the USA, Israel, Mexico and Canada.
-He is fluent in several languages including English, Hebrew, and Spanish.
-He has also been a yoga and meditation practitioner for most of his adult life.
+      David has lived in many parts of the world and is comfortable chatting in several languages

+      including English, Hebrew, and Spanish.
+He is also a yoga and meditation practitioner.<br><br>

+      Opening the doors in Vancouver in 2017, David brings his jewelry knowledge and talent to you

+      at Condesa Jewelry Expertise on Main St.

     aos_select: true
     title: David Ciralsky